gmtsciencedev/scitq/docs/model.md

 Let us dive into Step attributes, first the Batch or shared attributes:

 - `batch` (mandatory): This is the name of the Batch object, but it is also used to define the batch to which Tasks will belong, the actual batch of the Tasks is <Workflow name>.<Step batch>, so as to avoid any collision with a similar Step from another Workflow,
-- `maximum_worker` (mandatory if Workflow `max_step_worker` is unset): this is the maximum number of workers to be allocated for this batch, see the worker recruitment system below,
+- `maximum_worker` (mandatory if Workflow `max_step_workers` is unset): this is the maximum number of workers to be allocated for this batch, see the worker recruitment system below,
 - `concurrency` (mandatory if Worfkow `concurrency` is unset): this is the concurrency setting for newly recruited workers,
 - `provider`, `region`, `flavor` (optional, can be set at Workflow level): these are mandatory if new workers should be deployed, if any of these is unset only recycling of currently idle workers will happen if at least `flavor` is set, see worker recruitment below,
 - `prefetch` (optional, default to 0): this is the prefetch setting for newly recruited workers,